Yubico/java-webauthn-server/doc/releasing.md

     $ ./gradlew clean check
     ```

+10. Push the branch to GitHub:

+    ```
+    $ git push origin main
+    ```

+11. Wait for the ["build" workflow][workflow-build] to finish.
+    Download the `artifact-checksums-java17-temurin` artifact,
+    unpack it and verify that the artifact checksums match artifacts built locally:

+    ```
+    $ unzip artifact-checksums-java17-temurin.zip
+    $ VERSION=0.1.0-SNAPSHOT ./gradlew primaryPublishJar
+    $ sha256sum -c java-webauthn-server-artifacts.sha256sum
+    ```

-10. Tag the merge commit with an `X.Y.Z` tag:
+12. Tag the merge commit with an `X.Y.Z` tag:

     ```
     $ git tag -a -s 1.4.0 -m "Release 1.4.0"